 Welcome to our little patch of paradise in sunny Nelson, New Zealand.
-Homegrown Kitchen is where I share our simple life of growing food in the backyard, making things from scratch, and our favorite family recipes.
-For many years (almost 2 decades!)
-I have been studying, researching and teaching others how to cook and eat well through my food writing and cooking workshops workshops in Nelson and around New Zealand.
+Homegrown Kitchen is where I share our simple life of growing food in the backyard, making food from scratch, and favorite family recipes.
+For many years (over 18 years!)
+I have been studying, researching and teaching others about cooking and eating well through my writing, and cooking workshops in Nelson and around New Zealand.

-I started this blog as a place to share recipes inspired by what is growing in my garden and locally sourced seasonal produce.
+I started this online journal as a place to share recipes and photography inspired by what is growing in my garden and all the vibrant seasonal goodness.
 With two young children life is full… so the food we eat is simple, fresh and easy to prepare.
-What we eat is largely decided by what is growing in the garden and available at the local markets, combined with everyday pantry staples.
+My garden harvest and fresh produce from local markets forms the base of most meals, combined with everyday pantry staples.

-I also love making everyday kitchen ingredients such as bread, yogurt, preserves and ferments from scratch.
-I have spent years refining and mastering these traditional techniques to make them as simple as possible so to fit into our busy modern lives.
+I also love making homemade essentials such as bread, yogurt, preserves and ferments from scratch.
+I have spent years refining and mastering these back-to-basics techniques to make them as simple as possible so to fit around our busy modern lives.
 I have shared these recipes and my favourite family meals in my new cookbook Homegrown Kitchen – Everyday Recipes for Eating Well.

-On returning to New Zealand I combined my knowledge of cooking and nutrition to run cooking workshops in Nelson and around New Zealand.
-I also began my freelance food writing and photography career regularly contributing recipes and images to magazines, and writing cookbooks including the popular Feeding Little Tummies (now out of print).
-My fourth cookbook Homegrown Kitchen – Everyday Recipes for Eating Well, was released April 2017 and is now available in bookstores around New Zealand plus personally signed copies HERE.
-My recipe focus is on using nutrient-rich everyday ingredients, and where possible I include variations for gluten- and dairy-free (my son is dairy intolerant).
+On returning to New Zealand in 2003 I combined my knowledge of cooking and nutrition to run cooking workshops in Nelson, and eventually all around New Zealand.
+I also started me first recipe website (Alive Foods) and contributing recipes to publications.
+I have written four cookbooks, including the popular Feeding Little Tummies (2011 – out of print), Cooking for your Child (2006) and Alive!
+(2004).
+My fourth cookbook Homegrown Kitchen – Everyday Recipes for Eating Well, is now available in bookstores around NZ, plus signed copies HERE.

 - June 2017 – Sunday Star Times – Lynda Hallinan HK cookbook review